Halloween and Food Allergies

 Halloween is such an exciting time for families and children.
 However, for those families with children who have food allergies, the thought of going trick or treating can be very stressful or downright terrifying.
-Having a sick child or being sent to the hospital is not on everyone's list for a fun Halloween!
+According to Food Allergy Research & Education (FARE), one in 13 kids in the US has a food allergy.
+Considering that many of the Halloween treats available contain the big allergens: wheat, dairy, nuts, peanuts, soy, and eggs, it can make trick-or-treating a minefield for both kids and parents alike.
+Having a sick child or being sent to the hospital is not on anyone's list for a fun Halloween!

-The teal pumpkin project was created by the Food Allergy Research and Education and is going into it’s third year.
+The Teal Pumpkin Project was created by FARE in 2014.
 It has been building momentum to help promote non-food treats for Halloween for children with allergies.
-The idea is to paint a pumpkin teal to signify that your home has alternative, safe options for those children with allergies.
+Whe you paint a pumpkin teal, you signify that your home has alternative, safe options for those children with allergies.
 You can still hand out candy for those but have a separate bowl tucked away for those who need another option.
 This is also a wonderful opportunity to teach your child about inclusion and empathy towards others.

 There are all sorts of things you can use as a substitute for food items on Halloween!
 They certainly do not need to be big or expensive items: a little goes along way.
-Things like tattoos, crayons, erasers, stickers, bouncy balls, whistles, note pads, modeling clay/dough are all great ideas that children will love.
+Things like temporary tattoos, crayons, erasers, stickers, bouncy balls, whistles, note pads, or modeling clay are all great ideas that children will love.
 Some cities such as Ottawa, Ontario have a booklet that comes out around Halloween with passes for free swimming and skating.
-These are a really great price and an amazing option to offer as an alternative to food treats.
+These are a really great price and an fun option to offer as an alternative to food treats.

-Whether it’s the fire department, the mall or a friends house, there are events around various cities that provide Halloween fun without treats.
-Attending or planning a Halloween party with games, crafts and non food activities can help a child with allergies feel less left out.
+Whether it’s through the fire department, at the mall, or at a friends house, there are events around various cities that provide Halloween fun without treats.
+Attending or planning a Halloween party with costumes, games, crafts, and activities that don't involve food or candy can help a child with allergies join in the fun and feel less left out.
 If you are planning your own party and know that a child attending has food allergies, here are some tips to help you plan a successful and inclusive party.

-Remember that Halloween is supposed to be fun and that fun should include all children.
-Taking an extra step or making a little more of an effort to help all children have a fun and safe night not only benefits the child with allergies but our own children as well.
-Teaching all children about inclusion, empathy and doing a good deed without a reward in return are all positive attributes we want to instill in our future members of society.
+Remember that Halloween is supposed to be fun and can include all children.
+Looking for treats that contain less risky ingredients is one way.
+Taking extra steps to help them have a fun and safe night not only benefits the child with allergies but our own children as well.
+Teaching all children about inclusion, empathy, and doing a good deed without a reward all have a place in every celebration—even the spookiest ones!